-- Empathy and cultural sensitivity: effectively and respectfully communicates and interacts with people of different ages, races, religions, and cultures; demonstrates curiosity about the lives of others without judgment. - Ability to work productively on a supervised team: responds to feedback and critique from co-workers and supervisors with maturity and openness to improvement; listens actively and communicates courteously; responds with patience and perseverance to new or unanticipated situations and obstacles; accepts responsibility for their actions; balances their personal expectations of the volunteer experience with the realities of working on short-term projects in cultural settings that are new to them. - Self-reliance and self-confidence: understands and meets their own physical and emotional needs in new environments with an age-appropriate mixture of optimism and realism, must be flexible in response to the needs of the community.
+- Empathy and cultural sensitivity: effectively and respectfully communicates and interacts with people of different ages, races, religions, and cultures; demonstrates curiosity about the lives of others without judgment. - Ability to work productively on a supervised team: responds to feedback and critique from co-workers and supervisors with maturity and openness to improvement; listens actively and communicates courteously; responds with patience and perseverance to new or unanticipated situations and obstacles; accepts responsibility for their actions; balances their personal expectations of the volunteer experience with the realities of working on short-term projects in cultural settings that are new to them. - Self-reliance and self-confidence: understands and meets their own physical and emotional needs in new environments with an age-appropriate mixture of optimism and realism; must be flexible in response to the needs of the community.

-Reflection Sessions: Field staff will act as mentors to the student while on project in Phang Nga.
-Our experienced field team will offer weekly mentoring to the students, to help improve their skills and address any issues.
-For the duration of the program, students may be offered additional assignments dependent on their skills and suitability.
-Upon completion of the program, students will have a final evaluation with their mentor, followed by certification and summary of training and experience received; GVI will also be able to provide a confidential professional reference.
+Reflection Sessions: Field staff will act as mentors to the students while on project in Phang Nga.
+Our experienced field team will offer weekly mentoring and group reflection sessions to the students, to help improve their skills and address any issues.
+For the duration of the program, students may be offered additional assignments depending on their skills and suitability as a part of their leadership development course.
+Upon completion of the program, students will have a final evaluation with their mentor, followed by a leadership certification and summary of training and experience received; GVI will also be able to provide a confidential professional reference.